 The StableCamper is the only truck camper product that addresses both side-to-side and front-to-back stability when unloaded from the truck.
 The StableCamper decreases stress at jack point connections, is easy to install, and stores on the outside of the camper using exterior mounting brackets.
 The StableCamper consists of four, adjustable tube assemblies—two long tube assemblies, roughly 8-feet long, and two short assemblies, about 2-feet in length—two jack clamps, two hanger mounts, and all of the mounting hardware needed for a smooth installation.
 The tube assemblies are manufactured out of durable, aircraft-grade aluminum, while the threaded rod and hardware are made of stainless steel.
 The tube assemblies are powdercoated an attractive high-gloss white and all other aluminum parts are anodized.
-Better yet, all parts, including the mounting hardware, are made in the USA, a huge bonus for any product we review.
+Better yet, all parts, including the mounting hardware, are made in the USA, a huge bonus for any product that we purchase and review.

 StableCamper makes a StableCamper product for nearly all makes of slide-in truck campers, including Lance, Arctic Fox, Northern Lite, Eagle Cap/Adventurer, Cirrus, Livin Lite, Host, Rugged Mountain, and Northstar.
 Installation kits for campers of other makes can also be made by contacting the company via the company’s website.
 Some drilling is required though the installation kits for Northern Lite campers, use a very-high-bond adhesive tape instead.
 This tape is used to keep the existing Northern Lite warranties intact due to the company’s watertight, fiberglass construction.
 The cost of the product varies by truck camper make and ranges anywhere between $400 and $550 dollars.
 The StableCamper can be ordered on the company’s website or purchased at a growing number of retail outlets here in the United States.

 On which types of campers does the StableCamper work best?
-The product is made primarily for those who own hard-side truck campers, including those with one or more slide-outs, though it works just as well on large pop-up campers made to be used off-truck like those made by Northstar, Bundutec, and Outfitter.
+The product is made primarily for those who own hard-side truck campers, including those with one or more slide-outs, though it works just as well on large pop-up campers made to be used off-truck like those made by Northstar, Bundutec, Hallmark, and Outfitter.
 The StableCamper works on both square HappiJacs or round Reico Titan lift jacks as well as on both long-bed and short-bed campers of various weights and sizes.
 If a StableCamper product doesn’t presently exist for your make of camper, we’re certain that the company will be able to “build” one for your camper that works.
 That’s what happened with our Northstar camper.
-Even though the company didn’t have Northstar campers in it’s StableCamper catalogue Jared and Candice were able to build us one that worked and worked perfectly.
+Even though the company didn’t have Northstar campers in it’s StableCamper catalogue Jared and Candice were able to build us one that worked perfectly.

-We were lucky enough to have Jared and Candice install our StableCamper at a recent truck camper rally, so we can’t provide deep insights into the installation process like we normally do.
+We were lucky to have Jared and Candice install our StableCamper at a recent truck camper rally, so we can’t provide deep insights into the installation process like we normally do.
 However, we can say the instructions are well-written and the installation process is fairly simple.
 We watched Jared do everything from start to finish and were neither surprised nor intimidated by anything he did.
 Since some drilling is required, the installation does require a little more planning and foresight to avoid drilling into places where you wouldn’t want like into the fresh water holding tank or into a wiring loom.
-For those who might be intimidated by the installation, the system can be installed at a StableCamper dealer.
+Still, for those who might be intimidated by the installation, the system can be installed at a StableCamper dealer.

 What are some of the potential pitfalls with the installation?
 We asked Jared and Candice that question and were told to read the instructions carefully beforehand and to “dry fit” everything to ensure that the placement and lengths are correct before doing any drilling.
 If you have any questions about the installation, Jared and Candice will be more than happy to answer your questions by phone via Facetime.
 One of the benefits working with a small, family-owned business like StableCamper, is the personalized service and this benefit should be taken advantage of when needed.
 Overall, the installation takes approximately one-hour though some makes of campers might take a little more time.